jakoraptor/send2remote/README.md

 # send2remote
 cortex analyzer to send a file from the hive to a dedicated malware analysis box for extended manual analysis

-credit to https://github.com/hackersandslackers/paramiko-tutorial for the bulk of the scripting
+credit to https://github.com/hackersandslackers/paramiko-tutorial for the scp parts

 ## Usage